 Mr. Korotash is one of only two practicing attorneys in the nation who has served as both a Senior Enforcement Officer with the SEC and a federal prosecutor with the Justice Department.
-The founding co-chair of the University of Texas Government Enforcement Institute, Steve was recently voted by his peers as a “Best Attorney in Dallas.”
+The founding co-chair of the University of Texas Government Enforcement Institute, Mr. Korotash was recently, again voted by his peers as a “Best Attorney in Dallas.”
 Mr. Korotash limits his practice to:

 Mr. Korotash has extensive regulatory and trial experience.
 He practiced with the SEC and the Justice Department for 28 years, completing his government service as an Associate Director of the SEC’s Enforcement Division, leading the SEC’s enforcement program in the Southwestern United States.
 In that capacity, Mr. Korotash was one of three Senior Officers overseeing the nationwide operation of the SEC’s Cooperation Initiative, which rewards self-reporting and cooperation in enforcement matters.
 Prior to his selection to head the enforcement program, Mr. Korotash served as the chief trial attorney in the SEC’s Texas regional office and as an assistant chief litigation counsel in Washington, D.C., litigating and supervising many significant cases involving:

 As both an assistant and special assistant U.S. Attorney, Mr. Korotash prosecuted cases in seven judicial districts throughout the nation, including the District of Columbia and the Eastern District of Virginia, and has briefed and argued numerous appellate cases.
 As a criminal prosecutor, Mr. Korotash first-chaired jury trials for offenses including: